wn9237/rest_spec/markdowns/resources/passwordprofile.md

 # passwordProfile resource type

 Contains the password profile associated with a user.
 The **passwordProfile** property of the [User] entity is a **PasswordProfile** object.

 ### JSON representation

-Here is a JSON representation of the resource
+Here is a JSON representation of the resource.

 <!-- {
   "blockType": "resource",